Tourism in Uzbekistan: Architectural and historical sights

 The historical center of Samarkand is a World Heritage Site.
 Samarkand is home to cultural and architectural landmarks that are preserved as works of Islamic art and architecture.
 The necropolis of Shah-i-Zinda is a popular tourist attraction.
 The general conference of UNESCO accepted the decision of inclusion in the list of anniversaries celebrating the 2750th anniversary of Samarkand.

-Tashkent contains sights such as the Mausoleum of Sheikh Zaynudin, Bobo, the Sheihantaur and Mausoleum of Zangiata.
+Tashkent contains sights such as the Hazrati Imam Complex, Mausoleum of Sheikh Zaynudin, Bobo, the Sheihantaur and Mausoleum of Zangiata.

 Tourism in Khorezm Province and Karakalpakstan

 Ancient Khiva is one of the three most important tourism centers in Uzbekistan.
 The territory of the Khorezm Province and Karakalpakstan is contains many natural, historic, architectural, and archaeological sites.
 The Khorezm Province itself possesses nearly 300 historic monuments.

 One point of interest is the Savitsky Museum in the town of Nukus, which houses a collection of avant-garde art.
 The museum also has regional collection.
 A number of ecological tours are organized to the ship cemetery located in the Muynak area along what was once the coastline of the Aral Sea.

 In 2005, Khorezm was visited by 43,000 tourists, of whom 19,700 were foreigners.
 The majority came from France, Germany, Israel, Great Britain, Australia, and Japan.
 Khiva's visitors were mostly at the age of 50–70 (46%); about 21% of tourists were of the age 30–40.
 32% of the visitors to Khorezm were independent travelers who received visa support from local travel agencies.